-The first horse in my life was a fiesty Government line Morgan owned by a police chief who failed to convince her not to rear when he tried to ride her.
+The first was a fiesty Government line Morgan owned by a police chief who failed to convince her not to panic and rear when he tried to ride.
 When she suffered the loss of her foal, "Westbridge Fascination" needed to become mine and with time and love - we worked it out.
-A later partnership in an equine business welcomed a CDE pair of magical black beauty siblings and supported a pair of rescued Percheron drafts siblings.
-Today my dressage horse, the Cheval Canadian "Du Coteau LaLou Echo" keeps me entranced (and challenged) riding when I can and sharing Duke with talented riders.
-Being the first of this endangered breed to succeed nationally with 4 USDF All Breed gold medals, many ribbons, several high point USDF show honors and trained to drive, he is equally as happy just hacking around Longfellow Farm.
+A later partnership in an equine business enlarged my ownership to include a CDE pair of magical black beauty siblings and a pair of rescued Percheron drafts siblings.
+Today my dressage horse, the Cheval Canadian "Du Coteau LaLou Echo" keeps me entranced (and challenged) riding.
+Sharing Duke with talented riders he became the first of this endangered breed to succeed nationally with 4 USDF All Breed gold medals, many blue ribbons, and several high point USDF show honors.

-Through freelance equine writing and photography, my journey has taken me shooting beautiful horses at private facilities to the most beautiful show venues in the US as well as in Canada, France and Portugal.
-Two shoots that touched my heart the most, never to be forgotten, remain the haunting sad look of our Nation's wild mustangs and burros, disprupted families, in desperate need of homes waiting in tiny pens at public auction and second, the incredible bond of officer and equine from the Boston Police Mounted Unit.
+Through freelance equine writing and photography, my journey has allowed me the privilege to shooting beautiful horses in the US as well as in Canada, France and Portugal.
+Tony Stromberg and Rita Fernandes have been the most influential to my growth as a photographer.
+Two shoots that touched my heart the most, never to be forgotten, remain the haunting sad look of our Nation's wild mustangs and burros, disprupted families, waiting in tiny pens at public auction and second, the incredible bond of officer and equine from the Boston Police Mounted Unit.
 Two days of accompanying the Boston Police through their work day allowed me the photographs and the words to creatively flow.
-The magazine cover story I wrote won a judged national award against over 130 other NHA horse publications.
-But more important - served to individually honor the officers and their horses during their last few days of the historical unit and through this vital media attention and public pressure provided each horse a safe new career. ...Susan Correia
+The resulting magazine cover story won a judged national award against over 130 other NHA horse publications.
+But more important - served to individually honor the officers and their horses during their last days of this historical unit.
+Through this vital media attention and resulting public pressure each horse was provided with a safe new career. ...Susan Correia